thomasgilmore/surfs-up-hacks-summer-reading/README.md

 # Surfs Up Hacks - Summer Reading

 This is my Surfs Up Hacks Project.
-I'm using [NYTimes](https://developer.nytimes.com/docs/books-product/1/overview) Book API to get the NYTimes Best Sellers Lists to show a Summer Reading List on a Website.
+I'm using [NYTimes](https://developer.nytimes.com/docs/books-product/1/overview) Book API to fetch the NYTimes Best Sellers Lists to show a Summer Reading List on a Website for the user can see.

 I used [Create React App](https://github.com/facebook/create-react-app) for this project and created a node.js server to host the project and fetch the api.